MicrosoftDocs/ai-builder/ai-builder-docs/change-prompt-output.md

 :::image type="content" source="media/change-prompt-output/ocr-json-flow.png" alt-text="Use OCR action":::

 3- As the previous action returns a table of lines within a table of page, it will be more convenient to aggregate all the lines in a unique variable.
-Intialize a variable, append the **Text** variable from the **Recognize text in an image or a PDF document** action.
+Intialize a variable and append in this variable the **Text** dynamic value from the **Recognize text in an image or a PDF document** action.

 :::image type="content" source="media/change-prompt-output/ocr-append-json-flow.png" alt-text="Append OCR text":::